RohansRob/Chat-Application-ReactJS/README.md

 #step-1
 # npx create-react-app ./
-this will run on Vs Code
+This will run on Vs Code

 #Step-2
-npm install @ant-design/icons axios react-chat-engine
+install the dependencies required for project here npm install @ant-design/icons axios react-chat-engine